Outbound Marketing: How to Dominate on a Lean Budget with Joey Gilkey

 How to Create a LinkedIn Job Story

 We all know that you have to identify and understand your ideal client – those are the ones right in your agency’s sweet spot.
-But, Joey talked about his pro-tip for helping you really focus in and get super specific.
+But, Joey talked about his pro-tip for helping you really focus and get super-specific.
 This trick will help your agency zero in on their pain points and motivations.